ipfs/helia/packages/utils/README.md

 -->

-Exports a `Helia` class that implements the HeliaInterface API.
+Exports a `Helia` class that implements the Helia API.

 In general you should use the `helia` or `@helia/http` modules instead which pre-configure Helia for certain use-cases (p2p or pure-HTTP).